Coach's quandry: Horvath or Steffen in goal for US?

 After not getting into a game for five months, Horvath has started seven straight club matches.
 He is back on the roster for the first time since September and is joined by New York City’s Sean Johnson, who has been with the U.S. for all five windows but has not made an international appearance in two years.

-If Horvath plays, it would be the first time three goalkeepers appeared for the U.S. in a qualifying cycle since Marcus Hahnemann started instead of Keller or Howard at Guatemala in September 2005, four days after the Americans clinched a berth.
+If Horvath plays in the next week, it would be the first time three goalkeepers appeared for the U.S. in a qualifying cycle since Marcus Hahnemann started instead of Keller or Howard at Guatemala in September 2005, four days after the Americans clinched a berth.

 “We’re looking at games.
 We’re looking at what type of services we’re going to face, what type of shots we’re going to face, what goalie can play out of the back better,” Berhalter said.
 “It’s not an easy decision.
 I think they’re both playing well.”